Preventing the adult social care financial ‘Whack a Mole’

 - Procurement and Property: using the care market to deliver better value and intervening better in an era of cheap capital.

-Most councils can already say something about all seven cases for change, but in general I am seeing transformation or change plans which lack bold vision, investment and implementation effectiveness.
+Most councils can already say something about all six cases for change, but in general I am seeing transformation or change plans which lack bold vision, investment and implementation effectiveness.
 Many DASCs I talk to are ostensibly focusing on the right things, but are frustrated the initiatives aren’t gripping sufficiently.
 This is simply because the scale and/or potency of action required has been undercooked.
 So, if the £2bn is not simply ‘Whack a Mole deferred’, then it is time to truly commit to the reform the sector badly needs.